Web developer: two little words that can add huge value to your job title.

 Still interested?
 Let’s take a look at some of the core skills you’ll need to learn.

-What are the key skills that I’ll need to learn to become a web developer?
+3. What are the key skills that I’ll need for a web development qualification?

-Before you can call yourself a web developer and start applying for jobs, you’ll need to master the following skills:
+It’s important to keep in mind what a web developer actually does as part of their day-to-day job.
+So, before you can call yourself one and start applying for jobs, you’ll need to master the following skills:

 Libraries and Frameworks: Bootstrap and jQuery